 My sons favorite meatloaf has always been one where I sauté a good amount of onions, jalapenos (and/or poblano's or green or red peppers), season them well and then add them into the meat mixture already partially cooked.

-I actually love making meatloaf (for me) with diced sautéed sweet potatoes, carrots and onions.
+I also enjoy making meatloaf (for me) with diced sautéed sweet potatoes, carrots and onions.
 It's so delicious and different.
 You get a nice sweet flavor from the veggies.
 Y-U-M!

 How To Make Meatloaf On The Grill

 When it comes to grilling a meatloaf, the best way to approach it (and the easiest way) is by making your meatloaf and then grilling it on foil.
-Double or triple up the foil, give it a quick spray of Pam or whatever you choose to use, place your formed meatloaf on the foil, mostly "open" and then place it on the grill.
+Double or triple up the foil or use heavy duty foil.
+Give it a quick spray of Pam or whatever you choose to use, place your formed meatloaf on the foil, mostly "open" and then place it on the grill.

 Often, the temperature on top of the meatloaf is lower than the rest of it...so do you know what I occasionally do??
 YUP, I flip the whole thing over for 5-7 minutes to finish it up PLUS it crisps up the top a little with some grill marks, love it!